adrien2p/medusa-extender/documentation/04-internal-modules.md

-# Internal modules
+# Internal modules (Optional)

-The meudsa-extender comes with an internal module that provide a simple but complete solution to monitor your application.
+The meudsa-extender comes with some internal modules that provide a simple but complete solution.
 With the time, it is possible that more internal modules will be provided.

 > If you choose to not use an internal module, none of its dependencies will be installed.